Holds its own against the high-end clique

+Are you tempted to try L’Oréal Paris Lash Paradise, or is something holding you back?
 Many of us can probably admit to being low-key mascara snobs, dabbling with only the best mascaras on the shelves, which, in our eyes, tend to usually be the most expensive ones, too.
-But now and then something comes along to bring us all back down to earth and remind us that we don’t have to dip into our savings just to refresh our makeup bags – and in this case, it’s the L’Oréal Paris Lash Paradise.
+But now and then something comes along to bring us all back down to earth and remind us that we don’t have to dip into our savings just to refresh our makeup bags – and in this case, it’s L’Oréal Paris Lash Paradise.

-And while it doesn’t quite come into the category of the best mascaras under £10, it’ll set you back less than your monthly brow wax.
+And while it doesn’t quite come into the major beauty bargain category, it’ll set you back less than your monthly brow wax.

 It’s not the most grown-up tube we’ve come across and it by no means has a high-end look to it, but we’re kind of swayed by the pretty simplicity of it.
 Plus, if you’re a fan of rose gold, then you’ll love the cute blush colouring.